tofromcafe/github-example/new_file.md

-This is all the content for my new file.
+This is some of the content for my new file.